- Author: Wesley Treat

 - Foreword by Mark Moran and Mark Sceurman

 Petrified Forest Museum Association

 Don’t get us wrong.
 We’re not saying the Grand Canyon isn’t a great place to visit.
-But you haven’t really seen Arizona until you’ve strolled through the jaws of a rattlesnake on Diamondback Bridge in Tucson, or tried to score a hole in one in the vintage outhouse in Jerome, or spent a night in the haunted caboose in Williams.
+But you haven’t really seen Arizona until you’ve strolled through the jaws of a rattlesnake on Diamondback Bridge in Tucson, tried to score a hole-in-one in the vintage outhouse in Jerome, or spent a night in the haunted caboose in Williams.

 That’s just the beginning of the weird—and fun—side of the state, the side you won’t hear about in most guidebooks.
 Arizona, home to boom-and-bust-gold towns, instant billionaires and crazy prospectors, outlaws, and killer cacti is full of some of the oddest places and people in the country.